 One of the best tips I can give you is to spend most of your time working in depth.
 After you have some people sponsored, start helping them build a team.
 Always work at the bottom most point of your organization.

 Light a fire in the basement and watch everyone above them get motivated.
 Always work with the newest, most excited distributors at the deepest level in your organization.

 Tip # 8: Have Realistic Expectations

 My final tip is to have realistic expectations about your MLM business.
 Most businesses in the real world take a couple of years just to make a penny of profit and five or more years to be established and have a steady, predictable cash flow.
 MLM is no different.

 Next, you need to realize that you will have to invest time and money building up your skills and attitude.
 Switching from employee to entrepreneur is a big transition for most people.
 Being a network marketing professional requires a certain skill-set.
 It will take most people at least three to five years of part-time effort to do that.

 Finally, you get out what you put in.
 This is not the lottery.
 Success is not about luck.
 Success in our industry comes down to doing a few key activities over and over for a prolonged period of time.
-I think it’s vital you spend time getting your own thinking right and teaching ALL of your team members to have realistic expectations.
+I think it’s vital you spend time getting your own thinking right and teaching your team members to have realistic expectations.

 In conclusion, these are eight simple ways to increase retention in your MLM business.
 Of course, most people will still drop out of the business, regardless of what you do to support them.
 However, if you do the things mentioned above, you will retain more people than you would if you didn’t do these things.